ricardojb11/person-name-recognition/README.md

 # Person Name Recognition

-Built an LSTM Recurrent Neural Network that determines whether given string is the name of a person or not.
+LSTM Recurrent Neural Network that determines whether a given string is the name of a person or not.
 Data obtained by extracting ontologies from the [DBpedia](http://wiki.dbpedia.org/downloads-2016-10#p10608-2) Dataset.

 ## Getting Started